 - manage who can validate a workflow transition

 - receive email notifications

-Learn more about creating Google groups: G Suite Administrator Help — Groups.
+Learn more about creating Google groups: Google Workspace Admin Help — Groups.

-If Google Groups is configured to receive email notifications from AODocs, make sure the posting permissions to the group are set to Anyone on the web.
+If your Google group is configured to receive email notifications from AODocs, make sure the group's posting permissions are set to Anyone on the web.

 Note: To avoid confusion and better maintain your Google groups, we recommend using naming conventions.

 Google Groups can be used to create nested groups (groups containing other groups) to cascade permissions down to the end users of the final groups.

 You can rename Google groups (group name and email address) on the condition that the original email address is kept as an alias of the group.